hpehl/hpehl.github.com/source/_posts/2013-11-28-wildfly-dockerfiles.markdown

 instance running inside a Docker container.
 I assume this will be fixed once WildFly GA is available.
 For the time being you can only use the CLI.

-If you really do need the console, you can use the latest EAP 6.2 distribution which is not affected by this limitation.
+If you need the console, you can use for instance EAP 6.2 which is not affected by this limitation.
 You can find [Dockerfiles](https://github.com/hpehl/dockerfiles/tree/master/eap62) on my GitHub account using EAP.
 However please note that there's no EAP distribution included.
 You have to provide one on your own.